wptrainingteam/what-is-open-source/README.md

 Open-source software is characterized by the public accessibility of its code, while free software focuses on the capabilities for using and sharing the software.
 These terms overlap somewhat, but they are not interchangeable.
 The capabilities and conditions given to software users depends upon the particular software license involved, and there are variations on the licenses used for open source and free software.
 Some additional terms for describing these overlapping ideologies for software projects are:

 *   FOSS: Free [and] Open Source Software
-*   FLOSS Free / Libre [no cost] / Open Source Software
+*   FLOSS: Free / Libre [no cost] / Open Source Software

 ### A (brief) history of Open Source